Justus Perthes (publishing company): Stieler's Hand-Atlas

-Shortly after Stieler's death in 1836 Perthes posthumously published his 25-part map of Germany and surrounding countries on the scale 1:740,000.
-This was the first middle-scale map of Germany, that was marketed by a private firm like Perthes, where an official large scale map was converted into an easy-to-use reference- and travel map.
+Shortly after Stieler's death in 1836, Perthes posthumously published his 25-part map of Germany and surrounding countries at a scale of 1:740,000.
+This was the first mid-scale map of Germany that was marketed by a private firm, where an official large scale map was converted into an easy-to-use reference and travel map.
 This publication met with such a great demand that several editions were published up to the Second World War.

-Shortly after the death of Adolf Stieler his map collection was bought by Wilhelm Perthes and added to his already rich company library.
+Shortly after the death of Stieler, his map collection was bought by Perthes and added to the company library.

+In 1902, J.G.
+Bartholomew wrote: "No other private firm has ever been associated with so many distinguished geographers and cartographers, or rendered such great services to geographical science by its high-class works as Justus Perthes of Gotha".

 Berghaus's physikalischer Atlas

 Between 1833 and 1837 Heinrich Berghaus created the Atlas von Asien.
 It was meant as the first part of the never realized project titled Große Atlas der außereuropäischen Erdteile.
 The publication not only resulted in the enormous loss of 5,240 Reichsthaler, but also in everlasting fame.
-As Bernhard Perthes, fourth generation publisher, worded in 1885: "While the direct profit was absolutely nothing –yes, even worse than that, the firm had to carry this failure for many years- the indirect profit was immense.
+As Bernhard Perthes, fourth generation publisher, wrote in 1885: "While the direct profit was absolutely nothing – yes, even worse than that, the firm had to carry this failure for many years - the indirect profit was immense.
 The Atlas von Asien made Justus Perthes at one time world-famous".